The first Thanksgiving

 The next year in 1622 the harvest wasn’t as plentiful as the previous.
 Not to mention 35 new settlers arrived not long after this time of thanksgiving.
 This caused a strain on the food supply and made the colonists have to ration food.
 To this point, the settlers farmed collectively and evenly rationed out the harvest.
 This seemed to hinder productivity.
 Through God's wisdom, the colony decided to abandon collective farming and instead give each family a plot of land to farm.
 By giving each family their own farmland they were encouraged to work even harder since they had to live off their own harvest.

-“the experience that was had in this common course and condition, tried sundry years, and that amongst godly and sober men, may well evince the vanity of that conceit of Platos & other ancients, applauded by some of later times; – that the taking away of property, and bringing in community into a commonwealth, would make them happy and flourishing; as if they were wiser than God.”
+Governor Bradford wrote, “The experience that was had in this common course and condition, tried sundry years, and that amongst godly and sober men, may well evince the vanity of that conceit of Platos & other ancients, applauded by some of later times; – that the taking away of property, and bringing in community into a common wealth, would make them happy and flourishing; as if they were wiser than God.”

 So America did try communism for a year and it didn’t go so well.
 This new form of planting gave the settlers an abundant harvest.